Question: what causes sore breast not pregnant?

 1. You are pregnant

-Except you’ve carried out a pregnancy test and its negative, sore breast could be due to pregnancy.
-So, if you’ve had intercourse and yet have a negative pregnancy result, its recommended that you repeat your test after you’ve missed your period.
+Except you’ve carried out a pregnancy test and it’s negative after your period is late, sore breast could still be due to pregnancy.
+So, if you’ve had intercourse and yet have a negative pregnancy result, it’s recommended that you repeat your test after you’ve missed your period.

-If you’ve carried your test right before your period (and its negative), your sore breast could be an early sign of pregnancy.
-Re-check in a weeks time to be sure.
+If you’ve carried your test right before your period (and it’s negative), your sore breast could still be an early sign of pregnancy.
+Re-check in a week’s time to be sure, or talk to your doctor about doing a blood test if you are unsure.
+Mayo Clinic

 However, if you’re sure you’re not pregnant, there are other causes of breast pain.